MicrosoftDocs/azure-devops-docs/docs/project/wiki/publish-repo-to-wiki.md

 - Add a file to a root folder or subfolder from the web portal
 - Upload files to a root folder or subfolder
-- Add or update a .order file to specify the page sequence in the wiki TOC.
+- Add or update an .order file to specify the page sequence in the wiki TOC.

 Each update you make requires you commit your changes to the repository.
 You can then refresh your **Wiki** for your published repo to review the changes.